 As is with the ACA (Affordable Care Act) now this would be reconciled on taxes, but greatly simplified.
 This is one reason company contributions to healthcare are non-taxable income to the employee.
 Tax credits could be paid to the employee, not the employer and not the health insurance company.

 My plan calls for the health insurance company and Medicare to send the enrollee an end of year statement showing how much premium and out of pocket costs were billed.
 The enrollee also keeps receipts for what they have spent out of pocket.

 This would be added up and compared with the “total income” on the tax return.
 If there is more than 10% spent on premiums and out of pocket costs then the tax payer gets a parallel tax refund.
 This greatly simplifies the system of tax credits that the ACA uses today.

 This track would require the enrollee to purchase a supplement and for them to be responsible enough to keep track of receipts showing what they have paid (not just statements showing they have been billed).

-I would agree that this portion of the program needs to be carefully structured.
-It needs to have incremental steps (probably a curvilinear algorithm) so that people are not punished for making more money.
+This portion of the program needs to be carefully structured.
+It needs to have incremental steps so that people are not punished for making more money.
 The percentage of income spent on healthcare would curve from 10% down to 0% based on income, family size, disabilities, special needs family members, etc.

 Track two would also include case management.
 One of the things that benefit low income medicaid enrollee’s today is case management functions provided by Medicare Advantage plans.
 While I am not a fan of Advantage plans the case management they provide is of significant benefit to low income clients.